c0c0n3/kitt4sme/arch/README.md

    modularity.
 4. [Information model][view.data].
 What information the system handles and how it is represented and processed, with an emphasis on interoperability.
-5. **Message passing mechanics**.
+5. **Interaction mechanics**.
 Distributed communication protocols and synchronisation, message routing and manipulation.
     - [RESTful services][rest].
     - NGSI services.